n8n-io/n8n-docs/docs/integrations/builtin/credentials/typeform.md

 ## Related resources

-Refer to [Typeform's API documentation](https://www.typeform.com/developers/get-started/){:target=_blank .external-link} for more information about authenticating with the service.
+Refer to [Typeform's API documentation](https://www.typeform.com/developers/get-started/){:target=_blank .external-link} for more information about the service.

 ## Using API token